 - The giving of a Notice to leave (Form 12) for end of a fixed term must not be used in a way that constitutes taking retaliatory action against the tenant.
 The managing party must not give a Notice to leave (Form 12) for end of a fixed term to the tenant because:

-- the tenant has applied, or proposing to apply, to the Tribunal for an order under the Act
+- the tenant has applied, or proposing to apply, to the Queensland Civil and Administrative Tribunal (QCAT) for an order under the Act

 - the tenant has complained to a government entity about an act or omission of the managing party adversely affecting the tenant, or